githooks

 replacement for pre-commit hook.

-The sample prepare-commit-msg hook that comes with git comments out the
+The sample prepare-commit-msg hook that comes with Git removes the help

 commit-msg

-This hook is invoked by git commit, and can be bypassed with
+This hook is invoked by git-commit(1) and git-merge(1), and can be

---no-verify option.
-It takes a single parameter, the name of the file
+bypassed with the --no-verify option.
+It takes a single parameter, the

 The hook is allowed to edit the message file in place, and can be used

-to normalize the message into some project standard format (if the
+to normalize the message into some project standard format.
+It can also

 The default commit-msg hook, when enabled, detects duplicate